Entanglement distribution based on quantum walk in arbitrary quantum networks: Entanglement distribution on arbitrary quantum networks

 \section{Entanglement distribution on arbitrary quantum networks}

-In this section, we will discuss about the multi-particle entangled state distribution in an arbitrary quantum network by the methods mentioned above.
-In our quantum network, each node can store qubits (or qudits) or perform local operations on them, and each edge represents an entangled state between two nodes.
-The method of entanglement swapping is employed in the aforementioned quantum repeater, wherein a multi-particle entangled state is distributed among arbitrarily selected nodes through the utilization of basic entangled states within the network and quantum walk operations.
+In this section, we discuss the multi-particle entangled state distribution in an arbitrary quantum network using the basic modules mentioned above.
+In our quantum network, we can store qudits (or qubits) and perform local operations at each node.
+Each edge represents an entangled state between two nodes.
+The basic modules of entanglement distribution are employed in the aforementioned quantum repeater, wherein a multi-particle entangled state is distributed among arbitrarily selected nodes using basic entangled states within the network and quantum walk operations.

-Our aim is to connect the selected nodes in the quantum network through a connected graph with minimal edges, which can be achieved by implementing the Steiner tree algorithm\cite{58}.
-This approach allows for additional points to be added outside of the given nodes, resulting in a connected graph with minimal overhead.
-The cost consideration involves determining the number of basic entangled states or edges required to generate a connected graph that connects these selected nodes with minimum edge count - i.e., the Steiner tree.